zz4163/DE-Ractor-Program-Fork/README.md

 Pastebin Code:
+Keep this as startup so if there any updates to the program it automatically updates the files and runs the program

 >pastebin get EJPU9YAA startup

 Credit to acidjazz for f API and some of the code to make this work.